-Under section 71 of the New Roads and Street Works Act 1991 (NRSWA) an Undertaker executing street works must when reinstating the street comply with whatever specification may be prescribed for materials to be used and standards of workmanship to be observed.
+Under section 130 of the New Roads and Street Works Act 1991 (NRSWA) an Undertaker executing road works must when reinstating the road comply with whatever specification may be prescribed for materials to be used and standards of workmanship to be observed.
 The Undertaker must also ensure that the reinstatement conforms to prescribed performance standards - in the case of an interim reinstatement, until a permanent reinstatement is effected, and, in the case of a permanent reinstatement, for the prescribed period after completion of the reinstatement.

-The Secretary of State for Transport has approved this Code under powers to issue codes of practice under section 71 of the NRSWA.
+The Scottish Ministers have approved this Code under powers to issue codes of practice under section 130 of NRSWA.